Sunshine Stars F.C.

 Sunshine Stars Football Club is a Nigerian football club based in Akure.
 They play in the top division in Nigerian football, the Nigerian Premier League.
-Their home stadium is the Akure Township Stadium.
+Their home stadium is the 5,000-capacity Akure Township Stadium.
+Sunshine Stars FC drew an average home attendance of 572 in the 2023–24 Nigeria Premier Football League.
+The current head coach is Abubakar Bala.

 Funding

 Sunshine Stars FC are funded and sponsored by the Ondo State Government.